JuiceChamp/recipes-project/README.md

 # recipes-project

-Stores your favorite recipes in HTML for easy access and editing!
+Stores your favorite recipes in HTML and CSS for easy access and editing!

-Making this project as a means of learning HTML
+Making this project as a means of learning HTML and CSS

 You can access the project from [this link](https://juicechamp.github.io/recipes-project/)